vmware-archive/clarity/_documentation/typography.md

 ##### clr-getTypePropertyValue($element-label, $valToGet)

-Returns specified style value (from `$valToGet`) from styles for the designated typographic element (h1..h6 or p1..p8).
-Returns an empty string `””` if the typographic element does not have the style for which it was asked or if it is passed invalid values.
+Returns specified style value (from <code>$valToGet</code>) from styles for the designated typographic element (h1..h6 or p1..p8).
+Returns an empty string <code>""</code> if the typographic element does not have the style for which it was asked or if it is passed invalid values.

 ###### Parameters